 Great Places to Hike and Kayak Near Nashville

-Enjoy the fresh outdoors with activities like hiking and kayaking!
-Within surrounding areas of Nashville, there are many state parks, lakes, and rivers that offer must-try hiking and kayaking adventures.
+Enjoy the fresh outdoors with activities like hiking and kayaking.
+Within the surrounding areas of Nashville, many state parks, lakes, and rivers offer must-try hiking and kayaking adventures.
 Here are Nashville Guru’s top places to hike and kayak near Nashville.

 Where to Hike in and around Nashville